What is AbortController?

 In the normal network, we expect responses to be returned in order.
 That means the R1 will complete first.
 Then comes R2 and R3.

-But how about if there’s a problem from server, it makes R3 complete first, then R2, R1?
+But what if there's a problem with the server?
+Should R3 be completed first, then R2, and finally R1?

 Take a look at the code below: